SikuliScriptForWuXiaQChuan/AutoCreatingForThreeJia/README.md

 3. 熟悉python語法

 ##Installation
-1. folk this repository
+1. clone this repository on your PC/Mac
-2. `Import legendQLib` in your Sikuli program
+2. `Import legendQLib` in your Sikuli programs
 3. Read the API and write your own automation script.

 ##Sample Code